• About

 Lemon balm is a favorite among herbalists for its soothing properties.

-I tried everything I could to re-program my body to sleep more soundly, and lemon balm tea made a big difference.
+I tried everything I could to re-program my body to sleep more soundly, and lemon balm made a big difference.
 If you’re a restless sleeper, or you wake and have trouble falling back asleep, please try some lemon balm and see if it helps!

 • Lemon balm has antiviral properties and is often recommended for treating cold sores.
 It may help with other viruses as well.